teanalab/myscope-sequential-analysis/README.md

-# Sequence Classification of Motivation Interviews
+# Sequence Classification of Motivational Interviews

 Predicting Success of Clinical Interviews via Deep Learning and Probabilistic Modeling of Patient-Provider Communication Sequences